Japanese Tsuba by Georg Oeder, 1916

 If broth seems too good to be true, it’s because it is.
 Our leery, infirmed culture has taught us to be inherently disdainful of anything that seems ‘too good to be true’, a silly idiom I’ve always despised for shading the world in a Saturnine hue, thwarting the everyday magic of simple things, and propagating the ‘snake-oil’ mythos that impedes the advancement of traditional medicines.
 I much prefer the wisdom of wise old Yeats, who knew that “The world is full of magic things, patiently waiting for our senses to grow sharper.”

 Why is bone broth so beautiful?
-The venerable Dr. Mercola at The Mercola Institute drops some science on this egregious elixir below, adding some credence to my highfalutin claims:
+The venerable Dr. Mercola of The Mercola Institute drops some science:

 Helps heal and seal your gut, and promotes healthy digestion: The gelatin found in bone broth is a hydrophilic colloid.
 It attracts and holds liquids, including digestive juices, thereby supporting proper digestion.